1965 Pathankot airstrike: Attack on Pathankot airbase

 The PAF faced almost no air-to-air resistance from the IAF during the mission, as most of the aircraft in Pathankot remained grounded throughout the strike.
 According to IAF Air Marshal Raghavendran, the pilots failed to scramble their aircraft in time, and instead had to hide in nearby trenches to dodge fire from the Sabres.
 He provides an account of the attack:

 "There was pandemonium.
 Bullets were flying all around.
 We all rushed to the nearest trench and dived in, not sitting and crouching as we should have been but piling ourselves flat on top of each other!!
 We could hear and see the Pakistani Sabres going round and round, as though in range practice, and picking off all the possible aircraft, including the MiG-21s, in spite of the anti-aircraft guns blazing away."

 Casualties and losses

 The operation turned out to be a success for PAF, as IAF faced severe casualties.
-Several sources claim that at least 13 Indian aircraft were destroyed.
+The PAF claims that at least 13 Indian aircraft were destroyed.
 IAF claims 10 aircraft were destroyed.
 PAF's exceptional performance has been admitted by IAF officers.
+India retaliated the following day with a large scale attack on the Pakistani base at Sargodha.